khulnasoft/integrations-core/iam_access_analyzer/README.md

     }
     ```

 4. Select `AWS service` to use as the target type.
-Select `Lambda function` as the target and select the Datadog Forwarder Lambda or enter the ARN.
+Select `Lambda function` as the target and select the Khulnasoft Forwarder Lambda or enter the ARN.

 5. Save your rule.

-6. Once the AWS Access Analyzer runs and produces findings, the events will be picked up by the Datadog Lambda Forwarder tagged with `source:access-analyzer`.
+6. Once the AWS Access Analyzer runs and produces findings, the events will be picked up by the Khulnasoft Lambda Forwarder tagged with `source:access-analyzer`.
 See the [Log Explorer][2] to start exploring your logs.

 ## Data Collected